rpgunasekara/riot-api-tutorial/README.md

 # riot-api-tutorial
 Following iTero's YouTube tutorial, I learned how to use Riot Games' API.
-Working on a project utilizing the API with what I learned.